I Was Monty's Double (film): Comparison with book

-The film broadly follows the account by James in his book of the same name, but according to James, there was no attempt to kidnap him.
-The German high command did plan to have him killed, but Hitler vetoed the plan until he could be sure where the landings would actually take place.
+The film broadly follows the account by M.E.
+Clifton James in his book of the same name, but according to James, there was no attempt to kidnap him.
+The German high command did plan to have him killed, but Adolf Hitler vetoed the plan until he could be sure where the landings would actually take place.

-Gibraltar was in reality a hotbed of German agents, and James/Montgomery was watched by several operatives who were smuggled into Gibraltar specifically for that purpose.
+Gibraltar was in reality a hotbed of German agents, and James/Bernard Montgomery was watched by several operatives who were smuggled into Gibraltar specifically for that purpose.
 James/Montgomery deliberately talked about nonexistent operations and plans in the hope that the spies would overhear and take his misinformation seriously.

 The intelligence officer who initially recruited James was David Niven, who was serving as a lieutenant colonel at the war office.